-Finally, I would love the chance to speak with you if you have any thoughts on these issues as our program moves forward.
-Thank you for your support of the program: our alumni are a key component of what makes Trinity special.
+There are many exciting things happening here.
+I would love to talk further with you about these and all the other happenings.
+We would love to engage our alumni in creative ways as our program strives to become better and better.
+Thank you for your support of the program: our alumni are a key component of what makes Trinity special and are critical to our future success.

 Edward J. Schumacher